 by Michigan State University on Apr 28, 2012

-Chances are your dog didn't make it outside, your child didn't make it all the way to the bathroom or you inherited a home with preexisting conditions.
+Chances are your dog did not make it outside, your child didn't make it to the bathroom or you inherited a home with preexisting conditions.
 Whatever your circumstance, removing urine stains from a wood floor is no easy task.
-Here are some idea for long-term removal of urine smells and stains.
+Here are some ideas for the long-term removal of urine smells and stains.

 Rub with a hot, damp cloth and scouring powder.
 For old stubborn stains, use a 10 to 1 dilution of liquid bleach.
 Rinse well with clean water.

 Cautions: When working with any chemicals, carefully read and follow the label directions for using that chemical, especially any cautions on safe use!
-With solvents, be very careful to have ventilation, and no flame or spark in area!
+With solvents, be very careful to have ventilation and no flame or spark in the area!